untillpro/scm4j/scm4j-vcs-api/README.md

 - `List<VCSCommit> getCommitsRange(String branchName, String firstCommitId, WalkDirection direction, int limit)`
     - Returns ordered list of `limit` commits (0 is unlimited) starting from commit specified by `firstCommitId` in direction specified by `direction`
     - If `firstCommitId` is null then commits are starting at branch `branchName` first commit (for ASC direction) or at head of branch (for DESC direction)
+- `VCSCommit getHeadCommit(String branchName)`
+    - Returns `VCSCommit` instance which points to the head (last) commit of the branch `branchName`
+- `Boolean fileExists(String branchName, String filePath)`
+    - Returns true if file with path `filePath` exist in repository in branch `branchName`, false otherwise

 # Using Locked Working Copy
 Let's assume we developing a multiuser server which has ability to merge branches of user's repositories.
 So few users could request to merge theirs branches of different repositories simultaneously.
 For example, Git merge operation consists of few underlying operations (check in\out, merge itself, push) which must be executed on a local file system in a certain folder.
 So we have following requirements:
 - The simple way to allocate place for vcs operations execution